 4 Simple Questions to Figure Out: When is it Time for Counseling?

-True heroes (in the counseling world) are those that go into counseling when they recognize something is unmanageable in their lives and they need help.
+True heroes (in the counseling world) are those that go into counseling when they recognize something is difficult in their lives and they need support.

 Let's jump in to see if I can help you answer those questions.